cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 RBAC in OpenTelemetry controls user access to data and functionalities, preventing unauthorized actions and enhancing system security.
 It's a critical consideration in threat modeling for assessing risks related to unauthorized access and privilege escalation.

-**Logging and Auditing**
+**Monitoring and Auditing**

-This feature in OpenTelemetry tracks system activities and is vital for security audits and post-incident analysis.
+This feature in OpenTelemetry tracks system activities and is vital for security audits and analysis.
+Monitoring and auditing apply to both the performance and the security of the telemetry data pipeline.
+For example, metrics, logs, and alerts can be used for the OpenTelemetry agents, collectors, and exporters.
+Reports, dashboards, and notifications can be used for the databases or cloud services that store the telemetry data.
 It plays a significant role in threat modeling for identifying unauthorized activities and breaches, enhancing incident detection and response strategies.

-**Rate Limiting and Throttling**
+**Reverse Proxy**

-Implementing rate limiting and throttling in OpenTelemetry is key for protecting against denial-of-service attacks and ensuring service availability.
-These mechanisms are considered in threat modeling for evaluating risks related to service resilience.
+A reverse proxy sits between the clients (which could be instrumented applications or OpenTelemetry agents) and the backend services (like telemetry collectors or observability platforms).
+It manages the incoming traffic and applies rate limiting and throttling rules to control the flow of requests.
+This setup is crucial for protecting the backend services from being overwhelmed by excessive traffic or potential denial-of-service attacks.

 **Regular Security Updates and Patch Management**